iterative/dvc.org/content/docs/studio/troubleshooting.md

 removed.
 If yes, you can [add the project][create a project] again.
 Deleting a project from Iterative Studio does not delete any commits or tags from the Git repository.
-So, adding the project back will restore all the models from the repository along with their details including versions and stage assignments.
+So, adding the project back will restore all the models from the repository along with their details, including versions and stage assignments.

 ## Questions or problems with billing and payment